Hwaseong Fortress: Records of Hwaseong Fortress Construction

 A white paper, Hwaseong Seongyeok Uigwe (Records of Hwaseong Fortress Construction), was published in 1801, shortly after the death of King Jeongjo.
 It has ten volumes and proved invaluable for the reconstruction effort in 1970 after the fortress had been severely damaged during the Korean War.
 The volumes were divided by subject, with the first covering the plans for building, including blueprints and a list of supervisors.
 The next six volumes detail the actual implementation of the construction, such as the royal orders and records of the wages of the workers.
 The final three volumes are supplements and detail the construction of the adjoining palace, Haenggung.
-Manpower was allocated by speciality, dividing workers by trade, categorising them as foremen, stonemasons, labourers, and so on.
+Labour was allocated by speciality, dividing workers by trade, categorising them as foremen, stonemasons, labourers, and so on.
 The records also detail the quantities of different materials used.

 An abridged French translation was published in 1898 by Henry Chevalier, who was consul of France in Korea, while a full German translation with commentary is provided in a thesis by Doo Won Cho of the University of Bamberg.